Initializes a server to send an encoder's output to connecting clients.

 Normally, BASSenc will produce the encoded data (with the help of an encoder) that is sent to a clients, but it is also possible to send already encoded data (without first decoding and re-encoding it) via the PCM encoding option.
 The encoder can be set on any BASS channel, as rather than feeding on sample data from the channel, BASS_Encode_Write would be used to feed in the already encoded data.
 BASSenc does not know what the data's bitrate is in that case, so it is up to the user to process the data at the correct rate (real-time speed).

-SSL/TLS encryption requires the OpenSSL library (libssl).
+SSL/TLS encryption requires the OpenSSL library (libssl) or compatible.
 A filename for that can be specified via the BASS_CONFIG_LIBSSL config option.
 If that is unset or fails to load then BASSenc will check if an OpenSSL library has already been loaded into the process with global scope and use that, and if that fails too then it will try some standard filenames for the library (see platform-specific notes below).
 A certificate and private key are also required, and can be set via the BASS_CONFIG_ENCODE_SERVER_CERT and BASS_CONFIG_ENCODE_SERVER_KEY config options, respectively.
 If there already is a server on the same port then its certificate and key will be used by the new server too, regardless of those config settings.

 Chained OGG streams are supported, which can be used for metadata updates.
 The server also supports Shoutcast metadata with any audio format, but Shoutcast traditionally only supports MP3 or AAC encoding, so some players might not read the metadata with other formats.
 BASS (eg. BASS_StreamCreateURL) does support Shoutcast metadata with any audio format.